merwok-forks/docker.github.io/registry/storage-drivers/swift.md

     </td>
     <td>
     <p>
     Array of HTTP methods that are supported by the TempURL middleware of the Swift server.
-Example:</p>
+Example:
     <code>
     - tempurlmethods:
       - GET